-Serbia: Energy Community transmits to the region, The Balkans needs a regional energy market in order to manage energy supply trilemma- security / sustainability / availability15.
-December 2014. / News Serbia Energy
+Serbia: Energy Community transmits to the region, The Balkans needs a regional energy market in order to manage energy supply trilemma- security / sustainability / availability, News Serbia Energy

 Head of the electricity unit at the Energy Community, Simon Uzunov, said that the Balkans region could not exist in terms of energy as the complex of separate units, but only as a connected regional energy market.
 According to him, Serbia is leader in implementing the reforms and moves fastest in that direction.

 Mr. Uzunov said that the elements for the investments in the infrastructure development should be in accordance with the Third Energy Package: Directive on the electricity market, Regulation on networks access for the electricity transmission, the EU network codes,Directive on Renewable Energy Sources, the Large Combustion Plant Directive, and Regulation on guidelines for the development of Trans-European Energy Infrastructure.

 When it comes to the electricity situation in the region, one of the problems is the appearance of a large number of the same projects in tenders.
 One of such examples is the Macedonian project of the pumped-storage hydropower plant “Čebren”, for which 9 unsuccessful tenders were announced.
 This, however, is not the only case.